palletops/log-config/README.md

 `format-with-domain` timbre formatter will show the domain in preference to the namespace if the `:domain` key is set.

+## Logging Contexts

+Often, the same code is called in multiple contexts, and the log message would be improved by adding some of that contextual information.
+The `with-context` macro allows specifying a data map for a dynamic clojure scope.
+The `context-msg` timbre middleware adds this context map to log messages on the `:context` key.
+The `format-with-context` timbre formatter will show the context keys and value in the log message.

+There is also a `format-with-domain-context` that shows both domain and context values.

 ## Add Log Message Key based on a Var

 The `add-var` function returns a timbre middleware to set a log